wieual86/moment-discord/README.md

 - `expertise`, `e`, or `!` adds an extra die for every 6 rolled.
 - `initiative [base intiative]` or `i [base intiative]` displays the total initiative result.

+You can also use math to define either number and let the bot handle all your modifiers.
+For example, if your character is resisting an influence that goes against one of their Passions and favors two others and you want to burst, you can write `.r6+3-5b`.

-The bot ignores casing, spacing, and line breaks, so feel free to get creative.
+The commands can be added in any order and the bot ignores casing, spacing, and line breaks.
+So feel free to get creative.